 What you get

-Every useful engagement leaves artifacts.
+Every useful engagement leaves useful material.

-The deliverable is not just a call, a deck, or a demo.
 The deliverable is a clearer operating path your team can inspect and continue.

-Proof route
+Demo route

 Screenshots, test notes, known limits, source assumptions, and next-stage requirements.